Analogy-LogViewer/Analogy.LogViewer/README.md

 ## Usage

-While there already [some implementations](https://github.com/Analogy-LogViewer/Overview#data-providers) for common logs files/frameworks, the primary usage of this application is to implement your own data providers of logs for your own business domain by implementing few interfaces
+The application has built in data providers: [see implementations](https://github.com/Analogy-LogViewer/Analogy#log-viewer-application) for common logs files/frameworks.
+There is also real time windows service that can be used for consolidate messages from different processes.

-to implement a new data provider do the following:
+Yuo can alsos create your own providers: to implement a new data provider do the following:

 0. Create new  cs project and make sure your assembly is named Analogy.LogViewer.*.dll.